|

 feedback.
 Let’s show what we mean.

-Measurements provide a formal but localized feedback
+Measurements provide a formal but

-loop that may directly contradict our informal feedback loop – what we see
+localized feedback loop that may directly contradict our informal feedback

-and what we know is happening but which is not measured.
-However, there is a strong risk of a
+loop – what we see and what we know is happening but which is not

-“closed circuit” here.
-If our map of
+risk of a “closed circuit” here.
+If

-reality is strongly reductionist/local optima, and so too are our
+our map of reality is strongly reductionist/local optima, and so too are our

 measurements, and thus also our formal feedback; then it is quite possible